 Once File Search is enabled, you can execute a backup policy and then choose to Index specific backups for File Search.

-- Log into your Druva CloudRanger console and navigate to Backups.
+- Log into your Druva CloudRanger console, navigate to Resources and select the Backups tab.

 Select the backup to be indexed and click Index for search.